Notice to Appear in U.S. District Court

 - to be represented by counsel.

-If you are charged with a motor vehicle violation, the payment may be reported to your state’s motor vehicle or driver’s license agency.
-As a result, points may be assessed against your driving record, your license or registration may be suspended, and additional fees may be imposed by the state.
+The payment may be reported to your state’s motor vehicle or driver’s license agency if you are charged with a motor vehicle violation.
+As a result, points may be assessed against your driving record, your license or registration may be suspended, and the state may impose additional fees.

-Additionally, the conviction of any motor vehicle violation might lead to a dramatic increase in your insurance premiums.
+Additionally, the conviction of any motor vehicle violation might dramatically increase your insurance premiums.

 Mandatory Appearance for Federal Tickets